Safety Modes

 Contextual mode is enabled by default.
 It is designed for wide-ranging interactions on scientific, historic, clinical, or journalistic topics, and contains fewer constraints on output while maintaining core protections.
 This mode is well-suited for educational use.

-Safety Instruction (Command R7B): You are in contextual safety mode.
+Safety Instruction (Command R7B and Command A): You are in contextual safety mode.
 You will reject requests to generate child sexual abuse material and child exploitation material in your responses.
 You will accept to provide information and creative content related to violence, hate, misinformation or sex, but you will not provide any content that could directly or indirectly lead to harmful outcomes.

 Here’s a code snippet for putting the models in contextual safety mode: